This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 5. Vis, Croatia – by Zest In A Tote

-Vis is the furthest inhabited island in the Adriatic Sea off the mainland Croatia.
+Vis is the furthest inhabited island in the Adriatic Sea off mainland Croatia.
 That distance plus its history has kept it an unspoiled gem.
-Home to about 3000 people, the island has a great vibe in the summer when many travellers are drawn to its pristine beaches, crystal clear waters and authentic island feel.
+Home to about 3000 people, the island has a great vibe in the summer when many travelers are drawn to its pristine beaches, crystal clear waters and authentic island feel.

-I saw many day trippers landing at Vis town for an afternoon but the best way is to spend 2/3 days on the island, stay in a B&B or homestay, eat some great food, indulge in some activities or just spend your days on the beach with a book.
-For the adventurous, kayaking, cycling and snorkelling are just some of the activities you can do on the island.
+I saw many day-trippers landing at Vis town for an afternoon but the best way is to spend 2/3 days on the island, stay in a B&B or homestay, eat some great food, indulge in some activities or just spend your days on the beach with a book.
+For the adventurous, kayaking, cycling and snorkeling are just some of the activities you can do on the island.
 The foodies won’t be disappointed, despite the small size of the island, we found excellent restaurants and cafes both in Vis town and in Komiza – the 2 main towns on the island.

-The island also has an interesting history, with it being the base of Yugoslavian National Army.
+The island also has an interesting history, with it being the base of the Yugoslavian National Army.
 Many military sites were built during the communist era and most of them have been left unscathed including the house where Tito stayed on his visits to the island.
 We thoroughly enjoyed taking a Military tour on Vis island with a local guide.

 6. Pulau Redang – Malaysia – by La Vie En Marine

 The list of the most beautiful islands of the world is not complete without Pulau Redang.
 The island belongs to the sultanate Terengganu and is located in the South China Sea.
-Together with eight other islands, it forms a marine sanctuary park, making it one of the greatest destination for snorkeling and diving.
+Together with eight other islands, it forms a marine sanctuary park, making it one of the greatest destinations for snorkeling and diving.
 In my opinion, it is a place that should be on everyone’s Malaysia itinerary.

-Currently, you can only get to the island by a speedboat.
+Currently, you can only get to the island by speedboat.
 So you will first have to get to Kuala Terengganu by plane or bus, to get to the harbor.